 Ascites can be caused by:

-- High blood pressure in the liver's portal venous system, which can be caused by:
+- High blood pressure in the liver's portal venous system

-- Malnutrition or other conditions leading to low amounts of protein in the blood
+- Poor nutrition or other health problems that lead to low amounts of protein in the blood

 - Certain cancers

 The risk of this problem is higher in people who have any of the health problems that cause ascites.

 - Belly pain

 The doctor will ask about your symptoms and health history.
 A physical exam will be done.
 This may be enough to suspect ascites.

 The tests may be done to find the cause:

 Images of the abdomen may be taken.
 This can be done with: